ybxiang05/chinatown_stories_11ty/content/interviews/sue-pastorcic.md

 img: ""
 ---

-{% contentImage "embers_1of3.jpg", "Image of a lion dancer waiting in a yellow ceremonial lion's head costume before a parade performance." %}
+{% contentImage "embers_1of3.jpg", "Image of a lion dancer waiting in a yellow ceremonial lion's head costume before a parade performance.", true %}

 **CT:** Can you tell us about your relationship with Chinatown and how you came to work here?